 Preheat your oven to 375 F / 190 C. Wash the almonds if they feel gritty (they usually are in Morocco) and drain.

 Spread the almonds on a baking pan and roast for about 15 minutes, longer if necessary, until the almonds are crunchy and darkened but not burnt.

 Allow the almonds to cool a bit and then pass them through a meat grinder several times to make a smooth, oily-looking paste.
 Or, grind the toasted almonds to a paste in a food processor on high speed.

 Next, gradually blend the argan oil into the almond paste, a spoonful at a time or in a very slow trickle.
-You can do this by hand stirring vigorously, or with the food processor on the lowest speed, which is my preference.
+You can do this by hand stirring vigorously, or preferably with the food processor on the lowest speed.
 Use only as much argan oil as you need to to make the amlou as thick or thin as you like.
-(Note that the suggested amount of oil in the recipe yields amlou with a traditionally thin consistency.
-Adjust the amount of oil to your own preference.)

 Next, gradually add the warm honey, sugar, and salt in the same manner.
 Taste the amlou and adjust the sweetness if desired.

 Serve amlou on a plate or shallow dish with bread for dipping.

 Amlou will keep for two months in cool, dark cupboard.
 Store amlou tightly covered in a jar and shake or stir before serving.